Rules & Conditions

 - The minimum specified distance for accreditation towards the IML awards is the (nominal) 20 km route on each day (or 10 km on each day for the over 70s).

 - The Walk will be held irrespective of the weather.

-- All participants will be Entry Printout with a Barcode, which must be carried with them during the Walk, and scanned at each designated Check Point.
-The Printout must be presented for verification at the start and completion each day, and to receive the relevant award.
+- All participants will be given a booklet with their registration card, both of which must be with them during the walks.
+The booklet must be presented for verification at all checkpoints throughout the course to receive the relevant award.

 - Decisions of any member of the organising committee or officials are final and binding on all participants.